 How GPT-5 Will Change Our Relationship with AI

-GPT-5 is not simply a larger model, but rather a more intentionally designed model.
+Generative Pre-trained Transformer(GPT) 5 is not simply a larger model, but rather a more intentionally designed model.
 OpenAI has incorporated more design considerations that encourage alignments of human communication, more accuracy when interpreting meaning, and a better understanding of user motivations and intent.

 1) Natural Language Responses